arunsrajan/camelcomponents/camel-queue/ReadMe.txt

 Camel Component Project
 =======================

-This project is a template of a Camel component.
+This project is a template of a Camel Queue component.

 To build this project use